RaviTambade/SDM/virtualization.md

 <img src="https://github.com/RaviTambade/SDM/blob/main/images/Virtualization/virtualization.png"/>

+Virtualization follows a very simple architecture.
+Let's first look at the left side of the figure, this is the traditional machine.
+Here we have the hardware at the base layer and the host operating system, such as Linux, Windows, Mac, etc. Above, we have the application running directly on the host machine.

+Here since we run one application on the host machine, a lot of computer resources are unused, to avoid this we can run multiple applications by sharing the resources among the applications.
+This might increase the efficiency in resource utilization, but there are a few issues since the resources are shared.
+The risk of a data breach is high, and the application cannot operate in a dedicated environment.

+Virtualization architecture starts with the base hardware, as the traditional machine, but it replaces the operating system with the hypervisor.
+The hypervisor creates virtual machines for these applications and allots resources to them, and these VMs will have their OS, storage, computing power, etc., allowing the application to run in an isolated environment with dedicated resources.

+This allows efficient resource utilization as well as provides an isolated or dedicated environment for the application inside the machine.

 The main concept behind virtualization is Hypervisor.
 Hypervisor is a software that partitions the hardware resources on the physical machine and runs Virtual Machine.
 It is typically installed on the server's hardware and divides the resources for Virtual machines (VMs).